How to Access Property Records in Illinois

 The following are the types of surveys recognized in Illinois:

-- ALTA/NSPS Survey - It is often for commercial properties supplying the information needed to insure the land's title to the highest degree.
+- ALTA/NSPS Survey - This is often used for commercial properties, supplying the information needed to ensure the land's title to the highest degree.

-- As-built Survey - It is necessary to obtain dimensional data during or immediately after the completion of construction.
+- As-built Survey - Dimensional data must be obtained during or immediately after construction's completion.

-- Boundary Survey - It documents the perimeter of a parcel by establishing corners, monuments, and boundary lines.
+- Boundary Survey - This documents the perimeter of a parcel by establishing corners, monuments, and boundary lines.

-- Construction Layout Survey - It is done before and during construction to control dimensions, positions, configurations, and elevation.
+- Construction Layout Survey - This is done before and during construction to control dimensions, positions, configurations, and elevation.

 Understanding Property Ownership in Illinois